About Our District

 BASD's middles school was selected as one of 5 schools from across the nation to make contact with the International Space Station in the spring of 2018.
 BAMS in Space!

 An award winning district, BASD was awarded a Magna Honor for their One Book-One Bellefonte program Bellefonte READS.
-Benner Elementary Principal Mr. Vancas has earned the honor of elementary principal of the year for Pennsylvania and superintendent Dr. Saylor has been honored as a national Leader to Learn From in Global Education.
+Benner Elementary Principal Mr. Vancas has earned the honor of distinguished principal of the year for Pennsylvania and superintendent Dr. Saylor has been honored as a national Leader to Learn From in Global Education.

 Service- There is an emphasis on giving back and realizing that all of us are part of a larger whole.
 As contributing citizens our students regularly engage in serving others as volunteers within the community and beyond.
 Our students are engaged in service learning locally, regionally, and globally.
 The 2019 graduating class, alone, had an excess of 11,635 service hours.